realdcre/becometrustedinstaller/README.md

 # becometrustedinstaller

 Become Trusted Installer
-with this simple collection of Powershell Scripts.
+with the power of PowerShell!

 ## IN ORDER FOR THIS TO WORK, YOU HAVE TO ENABLE SCRIPT RUNNING IN THE WINDOWS DEV SETTINGS